desert

 Some washes lead to dead ends, normally with attractions like this beautiful double arch.

 Although Fiery Furnace is an overwhelming experience, it's not for novice hikers as you have to be able to climb some rocks and squeeze into small wall cracks.
-But most importantly: don't rush and take your time to enjoy silence and scale of this place.
+But most importantly: don't rush and take your time to enjoy the silence and scale of this place.

 5. There is more in the park besides natural arches.

-Balanced Rock reminds you that nothing is eternal, and eventually its hard caprock will fall down from the mudstone pedestal under the forces of erosion.
+Balanced Rock reminds you that nothing is eternal, and eventually, its hard caprock will fall down from the mudstone pedestal under the forces of erosion.

 Petrified dunes may seem like yet another rock, but it developed under circumstances different from the rest of the Colorado Plateau: it wasn't an underground seabed, but real sand cemented by layers of sediment on top of it.